tornadofury0/scibowl/README.md

-this is the new version of https://github.com/tornadofury0/SciBowl-Practice
+this is the new version of SciBowl-Practice

 <h1>Usage:</h1>